We offer an easy way for our members to support our local organizations that give back to our communities through our Operation Round Up program.

 For more information on Operation Round Up, click here.

 Looking for a smaller donation or sponsorship request (funds ranging from $100-$500)?
-We support many non-profit organizations, sports teams, events, and fundraisers throughout our service territory.
-Please submit your donation/sponsorship request including any corresponding materials about your organization and event to pr@mea.coop Community requests are reviewed once a month, generally mid-month.
+We support many non-profit organizations, sports teams, events, and fundraisers throughout our service territory (Eagle River, Chugiak and the entire Mat-Su Borough).
+Please submit your donation/sponsorship request including any corresponding materials about your organization and event to pr@mea.coop Community requests are reviewed once a month, generally at the end of each month.

 The MEA Scholarship is designed to encourage individuals who are first-time college students, returning students, students participating in a vocational program, or students pursuing professional development that leads to a degree or certification.
-For 2023, eight scholarships will be awarded totaling $25,000.
+In 2023, eight scholarships were awarded totaling $25,000.
 Applicants must be active members of MEA or a dependent of an active MEA member.
 MEA Scholarship Committee members or their dependents may not apply.
+Typically, the scholarship application becomes available at the end of January each year and applications are due mid-March.
+Scholarship winners are announced at the Annual Meeting in April.

 Information about MEA Scholarships